Duchenne Drug Delayed After Outrage Over Price

 "Since last week's approval, they've heard from all of us," he said.
 Furlong told the audience that complaints from patients helped to prompt Marathon's action.

-The company will continue to offer patients an expanded access program, Furlong read, which allows about 800 patients to receive the drug from the company.
+The company, Furlong read, will continue to offer patients an expanded access program, which allows about 800 patients to receive the drug from the company.
 More can join that program free, and patients can continue importing the drug from Canada or "wherever they are getting it," the statement said.

 In January, Kaiser Health News and NPR published an investigation that found the orphan drug law intended to help desperate patients is being manipulated by drugmakers for financial gain.

 Republican Rep. Robert Aderholt, the chairman of the appropriations subcommittee that funds the FDA, called Marathon's announcement a "tipping point."
-And he said the astronomical increase in deflazacort's price "makes me question whether the current construct of how FDA approves orphan drugs does more harm than good if companies have found a way to game the system."
+And he said the astronomical increase in deflazacort's price "makes me question whether the current construct of how the FDA approves orphan drugs does more harm than good if companies have found a way to game the system."

 At Monday's meeting, Marathon executives presented a slideshow on financial assistance for patients, as well as details on the drug's expected availability.
 Emflaza was set to hit the market by mid-March, said Eric Messner, vice president of sales and marketing for Marathon.

-Messner said the drug would cost between $50,000 to $54,000 after rebates and discounts to insurers.
+Messner said the drug would cost $50,000 to $54,000 after rebates and discounts to insurers.
 "I know there has been a lot of discussion about that.
 How did we arrive at the price?"
 Messner said.

 An audience member interrupted Messner asking if the company had talked to patients and families about the price.